mozilla/zamboni/docs/api/topics/rocketfuel.rst

     :param carrier: the ID of the carrier to attach this collection to.
 Defaults to ``null``.
     :type carrier: int|null
-    :param category: the ID of the category to attach this collection to.
+    :param category: the slug of the category to attach this collection to.
         Defaults to ``null``.
-    :type category: int|null
+    :type category: slug|null
     :param collection_type: the type of collection to create.
     :type collection_type: int
     :param description: a description of the collection.